OpenNebula/website/content/product/operation_references/opennebula_services_configuration/oned.md

   - `$ID`: the ID of the host
   - `$TEMPLATE`: the Host template as base64-encoded XML
 - `REMOTE`: values,
-  - `YES`: The hook is executed in the host
+  - `YES`: The hook is executed in the Host
   - `NO`: The hook is executed in the OpenNebula server (default)

 Sample configuration: